 Since 1999, the IOI, through the support received from the Ocean Science and Research Foundation (OSRF), presents a Scholarship of Swiss Francs 10,000 annually for one woman from a Small Island Developing State (SIDS) involved in marine-related research activities.
 The candidate may use this scholarship to attend specialised training programmes in ocean affairs.
 Candidates are selected in consultation with the Alliance of Small Island States (AOSIS), and the scholarship is administered by the IOI Headquarters.

-Calls for applications for the Danielle de St. Jorre Scholarship are usually issued towards the end of each calendar year; inquiries or expressions of interest may be sent to IOI HQ on email@example.com requesting an application and application guidelines.
+Calls for applications for the Danielle de St Jorre Scholarship are usually issued towards the end of each calendar year; inquiries or expressions of interest may be sent to IOI HQ on email@example.com requesting an application and application guidelines.

-Ms Orisha Joseph from Saint Vincent and Grenadines was awarded the Danielle de St Jorre Scholarship to fund her attendance at the Ocean Governance: Policy, Law and Management Course held in 2017 in Dalhousie, organised by the IOI Operational Centre in Canada.
+Ms Maritza Queeley from St Kitts and Nevis was awarded the Danielle de St Jorre Scholarship to fund her attendance at the Ocean Governance: Policy, Law and Management Course held in 2018 in Dalhousie, organised by IOI Canada.
 She reported back on her experience: